Why negotiation should be at the heart of every nonprofit

 This short blog series covers the question why negotiation is essential to fundraising, communications and partnerships.
 Within this “negotiation triangle”, enhanced skill set can make the difference between success and failure.

-As discussed in the blog How to build strategic partnerships.
+How to build strategic partnerships

 Stefan is the founder of Negotiation & Public Service (NPS), specializing in negotiation capacity building for non-profit professionals and civil servants.
 Prior to NPS, Stefan led the NGO Abraham Path Initiative as Executive Director for five years.
 Together with Han Valk Fundraising Consultancy & Interim Management, Stefan organizes the first negotiation training dedicated to fundraisers and project managers.

 We have at heart to be a resource to you.
 According to your preference, we will share insights, trainings, networking events and career opportunities that might be of interest for anyone from entry-level to seasoned professionals.